johnfairh/site/sourcekit_query_types.md

 6. Decl attribute names only, mixing up `@attribute`s with stuff like `override` that users do not think of as attributes.
 7. `@available` only, all parameters decoded
+8. Omits doc comments that should be inherited from protocol conformances into nominal types.

 ## Fixes